Quinine total synthesis: Stork and co-workers (2001)

-The Stork quinine synthesis starts from chiral (S)-4-vinylbutyrolactone 1.
-The compound is obtained by chiral resolution and in fact, in the subsequent steps all stereogenic centers are put in place by chiral induction: the sequence does not contain asymmetric steps.
+The Stork group began their synthesis from the chiral starting material (S)-4-vinylbutyrolactone 1.
+The particular compound is obtained through chiral resolution.
+In the subsequent steps all stereogenic centers are put in place through asymmetric induction, meaning that the stereochemistry of this starting material dictates the preferential formation of the natural configuration; the remainder of the synthesis does not contain asymmetric steps.